 Time Accuracy: ~20–50 nanoseconds to UTC (very precise)

-Due to geo-political tensions, the BeiDou system is less widely used by western organisations.
+Due to geo-political tensions, western organisations use the BeiDou system less widely.

 NTP Alternatives – Precision Time Protocol

-The Network Time Protocol is by far the most widely used protocol for the dissemination of time on computer networks.
-It is used throughout the internet as well as in most organizations for time synchronization of computers and network devices.
+Computer networks use the Network Time Protocol by far the most widely for the dissemination of time.
+Organizations worldwide use it for time synchronization of computers and network devices.

-PTP was designed to fill a gap between NTP and GPS timing to provide higher accuracy than NTP without requiring the expense of a GPS receiver at each node where time is required.
+Engineers designed PTP to fill a gap between NTP and GPS timing, to provide higher accuracy than NTP without requiring the expense of a GPS receiver at each node.
 PTP can provide accuracy in the sub-microsecond range which makes it ideal for scientific applications and measurement and control systems.

 Related Articles